-Those involved in making a decision must take care not to accept gifts or hospitality from potential suppliers that could compromise or be seen to compromise their independence.
+Those involved in decision making must take care not to accept gifts or hospitality from potential suppliers that could compromise, or be seen to compromise, their independence.

-Full records should be kept of all criteria used for evaluation and for contracts over £50,000 a report should be prepared for the Governing Board highlighting the relevant issues and recommending a decision.
+Full records should be kept of all criteria used for evaluation, and for contracts over £60,000 a report should be prepared for the Board of Trustees highlighting the relevant issues and recommending a decision.